-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-onered admission.
-C1 Total first-time, first-year (freshman) men who applied 4,073 C1 Total first-time, first-year (freshman) women who applied 7,192 C1 Total first-time, first-year (freshman) men who were admitted 1,686 C1 Total first-time, first-year (freshman) women who were admitted 2,330 C1 Total full-time, first-time, first-year (freshman) men who enrolled 348 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 • 04 Total full time a first time a first year (free brook) we make a smalled 450
+C1 Total first-time, first-year (freshman) men who applied 4,598 C1 Total first-time, first-year (freshman) women who applied 8,166 C1 Total first-time, first-year (freshman) men who were admitted 1,632 C1 Total first-time, first-year (freshman) women who were admitted 2,417 C1 Total full-time, first-time, first-year (freshman) men who enrolled 334 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 space availability) Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2019 admissions: C2 Number of qualified applicants offered a place on waiting list 1,088 C2 Number accepting a place on the waiting list 629 Number of wait-listed students admitted 328 Yes No C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 452 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1
+C1 Total full-time, first-time, first-year (freshman) women who enrolled 390 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1